Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Luke of The Coastal Campaign

-It is our favorite place to visit in Mexico and this is mainly due to the laid-back surf vibe and culture that makes for such a great atmosphere around the town.
+It is our favorite place to visit in Mexico, and its popularity is mainly due to the laid-back surf vibe, the culture that makes for such a great atmosphere around the town, and the numerous one-way flights from Mexico City that are under $100!!!

-After a tough day surfing, we needed to fill our bellies and there was no shortage of delicious local food on offer.
-There are numerous rustic cafes serving food all day and a cold drink is never too far away.
+There are numerous rustic cafes serving food all day, and a cold drink is never too far away.

 Click here to learn about more incredible beaches near Puerto Vallarta and the surrounding areas!